php-enqueue/enqueue-dev/docs/bundle/quick_tour.md

 $ composer require enqueue/enqueue-bundle enqueue/amqp-ext
 ```

+_**Note**: You could use not only AMQP transport but other available: STOMP, Amazon SQS, Redis, Filesystem, Doctrine DBAL and others._

 ## Enable the Bundle

 Then, enable the bundle by adding `new Enqueue\Bundle\EnqueueBundle()` to the bundles array of the registerBundles method in your project's `app/AppKernel.php` file: